How To Optimize Windows 11 Performance: Speed Up Your PC

 11Defragment and Optimize Drives

-Defragmenting and optimizing drives in Windows 11 rearranges scattered file pieces on your hard drive, speeding up how quickly your PC can access files and improving overall performance.
+Defragmenting and optimizing drives in Windows 11 rearranges scattered file pieces on your hard drive, which speeds up file access and improves overall performance.

 What happens when done?
 Your hard drive will work better, leading to faster file access and possibly quicker app loading times.